herseyc/raspastro/MyBuildProcess.md

 ## Build and Install StellarSolver and Kstars
 Run the script to build and install StellarSolver and then KStars

+I don't use KStars on the Pi but it is useful to have on there is you need to test or troubleshoot.
 ```
 ./install-kstars.sh
 ```